Run by Bangor Business School

 In addition to the above, the ability to illustrate and enhance arguments and analyses through the use of relevant supporting evidence drawn from the established literature.

-Appraise why, where and how banks go abroad and identify outcomes.
+Analyse why, where and how banks go abroad and evaluate outcomes.

 Discuss the emergence and evolution of international banking.